AmrMaghraby/GSoC_2021_Red_Hen_Lab/README.md

 Now we are ready for testing our pipeline.

 #### Testing on Case HPC
+By the help of [Ahmed Ismail](https://ai-zahran.github.io/) I have uplaoded the image successfully on HPC and resolve dependency issues.

 Now we can test the pipeline by follwoing the steps below :

 1. Module load singularity